olebole/irafdoc/doc/immatch.imcombine.rst

   </pre>
   <p>
   will have the first pixel of the first image in the 11th pixel of the output image.
-Note that there is no way to <tt>"pad"</tt> the other side of the output image.
+Note that there is no way to <span style="font-family: monospace;">"pad"</span> the other side of the output image.
   </p>
   <p>